znti/dojot-cli/README.md

 ## Altering dojot credentials used
 ### Access with username/password
-Export the environment variables DOJOT_USER and DOJOT_PWD to alter the used credentials for username/password access.
+Export the environment variables `DOJOT_USER` and `DOJOT_PWD` to alter the used credentials for username/password access.

-`export DOJOT_USER="myCustomUsername"`
+`export DOJOT_USER="myCustomUsername"
-`export DOJOT_HOST="myCustomPassword"`
+export DOJOT_HOST="myCustomPassword"`

 ### Access with an existing JWT
-In case you already generated a JWT and wants to avoid getting yet another token, simply set the DOJOT_JWT environment variable into your system before executing the CLI tool.
+In case you already generated a JWT and wants to avoid getting yet another token, simply set the `DOJOT_JWT` environment variable into your system before executing the CLI tool.

-`export DOJOT_JWT="eyJ0eXAi.."`
+`export DOJOT_JWT="eyJ0eXAiOiJKV1QiLCJh.."`

 ## Hello world
 Authenticates with dojot platform and list its templates and devices.